 The painting is also known for the fact that it was purchased for decent money — 350 francs.
 Prior to this, Van Gogh managed to sell no more than 20 of his works for much more modest money.

 It is believed that this was the beginning of his recognition.
-And if not for the fatal shot in the chest in 1889, Van Gogh would very soon become rich.
+Van Gogh would very soon become fabulously rich, if not for that fatal shot in 1889.

 Paul Cezanne was the complete antipode of the impressionist.
 He sought to create a monumental that exists outside of time.
 In contrast to the Impressionists, who sought to convey the impression of the moment.

 Claude Monet created his paintings in hours and even minutes.

 Cezanne worked on Pierrot and Harlequin for 2 years!
 His son and friend of the son posed for him.
 No one else would agree to hundreds of grueling sessions.